MauritzBT/MOSAIC_WALLS_CORE24/README.md

         - the photo is scaled to the size of the backdrop of the photo *10. this ensures that the pixels correspond to real-life geometry

 in Grasshopper (further instructions can be found in the gh file):
-- open the grasshopper file ??????
+- open the grasshopper file 00_FINALCODE.gh in the grasshopper_files folder
 - open the stone_input component and update the path to the csv files
 - due to the translation of a 3D object into a 2D file, the contour is distorted
 - the gh code fixes this distortion with an input for the stone thickness and the camera height